richelbilderbeek/bevy_tdd_book/add_player.md

 To be more precise is that the `Player` structure is an extension of the Bevy `Component` structure.

-A Bevy `Component` is a structure that is stored in a Bevy `World`.
+A Bevy `Component` is a blueprint for thing that can be stored in a Bevy `World`.
-Components are the workhorse unit in Bevy: you'll create components, query components and -later- you'll bundle components.
+Components are the workhorse unit in Bevy: you'll create components, query for components and -later- you'll bundle components.

 There are two types of Bevy `Components`: